-At Falls Road Animal Hospital, we focus on preventive care by providing routine exams to help your pet maintain excellent long-term physical health - and detect health issues early.
+At Falls Road Animal Hospital, we focus on preventive care by providing cats and dogs routine exams to help your pet maintain excellent long-term physical health - and detect health issues early.

 Routine exams are critical to ensuring your pet maintains excellent long-term physical health.